-- ▶ Press the PGM MGT soft key to call the file manager - ▶ Use the arrow keys to place the highlight on the file you want to delete - ▶ Select the second soft-key row - ▶ Press the DELETE soft key. smarT.NC opens a pop-up window - ▶ In order to delete the selected file, press either the ENT key or the Yes screen button.
-In order to cancel the delete procedure, press the ESC key or the No screen button.
+- ▶ Select the file manager: Press the PGM MGT key - ▶ Use the arrow keys to place the highlight on the file you want to delete - ▶ Select the second soft-key row - ▶ Press the DELETE soft key. smarT.NC opens a pop-up window - ▶ In order to delete the selected file, press either the ENT key or the Yes button.
+In order to cancel the delete procedure, press the ESC key or the No button